Coronavirus Restrictions Are Easing, Here's When It Will Happen At Your Place

 Premier Daniel Andrews was the first premier to speak following Morrison's announcement on Friday, but stressed nothing would change in the state for at least the rest of the week.

-"The timeline, the staggered nature of easing off the rules we've put in place, is fundamentally a matter for individual states and territories," Andrews told reporters.
+"The timeline, the staggered nature of easing off the rules we've put in place, is fundamentally a matter for individual states and territories," Andrews told reporters on Friday.

 "Nothing changes today, nothing changes tomorrow, nothing changes Sunday.
 The rules remain in place."